Hi, my name is Philip Jepsen

 The Statues section of the site is dedicated to the surprisingly large number of mermaid sculptures around us, both in public places and private collections, all over the world.
 Some are astoundingly beautiful, and many have a story out of legend or folk lore, or a great story on how they came to be.

-Additionally I am preparing a large full-color book about mermaid statues and sculptures available to the public – the Mermaids of Earth – which I plan to publish in the spring of 2013.
+And I published a large 200-page full-color coffee-table book about mermaid statues and sculptures available to the public – the Mermaids of Earth – this book is now available on this site and on Amazon.

 This website also has a wealth of information about mermaid tails, mermaid costumes, mermaid dresses, mermaid paintings, figurines, mermaid fountains and all kinds of other mermaid art, mermaid products and mermaid decor.